keithstellyes/adventofcode/README.md

   - I decide not to do this for simplicity's sake, and for readability of logic and solution

+# Languages used

+Most code is Python, however starting for 2023 I plan on doing technologies other than Python.
+To experiment with how I want to do it, I've done a few other languages for 2022/01 (`awk`, `bash`, `common lisp`)

 # Progress
 2022:
 - [x] Days 1-14